Ajith1993/MaxMin-CNN-_CIFAR10/README.md

 ## Implementation

 The implementation is done using Keras.
 Training is done using Google Colaboratory.
+The accuracy is achieved using Maxmin Convolution alongwith Winograd Architecture and Transfer learning.

 ### Any suggestions or queries are appreciated!!